Master of Business Administration (MBA)

 Corpus Christi, TX 78412-5808

-Admission Requirements
+MBA Admission Requirements

-Admission decisions are made on the basis of undergraduate performance, GMAT or GRE scores (if required), experience, and other indicators of the ability to pursue graduate study successfully.
+Admission decisions are made based on of undergraduate performance, GMAT or GRE scores (if required), experience, and other indicators of the ability to pursue graduate study successfully.
 To be accepted in the graduate program, in addition to other requirements, applicants must be in good standing at the college or university they previously attended.
 Official notification of the admission decision is issued by the Office of the Dean of the College of Business and is sent directly to the applicant.
 The College of Business does not have “conditional” or “non-degree seeking” graduate admission classifications.
 Normally, no credit will be applied toward a master’s degree for graduate classes taken prior to acceptance into a graduate degree program in business.

 Program Requirements